danberghjohnsson/dds-writing/dds-01-buying-unbook.md

 We can just speculate in what was wrong under the hood.
 Apparently, the order system sent a transaction to the payment system, probably with the amount "SEK -449" which the payment system interpreted as an order to issue a credit invoice to the customer.
 Probably the shipping system got a request to pack "-1" Encyclopaedia, a request we can guess it discarded as flawed and dumped some error message on a seldom read log file.
 The inventory system might have gotten a message to decrease the stock of Encyclopaedias with -1 - which might have caused it to increase the stock with one.

 The website order of one "un-Encyclopaedia" might have caused some subtle inconsistency within the business, but it is also possible that all systems would seem consistent to each other.
-The un-buy could have passed unnoticed until the next stock inventory of the storehouse.
+The buying of un-books could have passed unnoticed until the next stock inventory of the storehouse.

+_Application Security_

+Nowadays it is not so common that crackers make their way into computer systems via the infrastructure.
+Routers, firewalls, and servers are nowadays pretty well configured in most enterprises.
+The new route in is via the applications that are exposed to the rest of the world.
+Now, these applications, like the online order system, cannot be hidden behind firewalls.
+The entire point of the online order system is that it is available to any customer at any point of time.

+Application Security is concerned with ensuring that your application can not be used in a malicious way that put your enterprise at risk.
+Validating indata is an important part of this.

+_